Intimate partner sexual violence: Types of coercion

 Aggressors can use different techniques to sexually abuse their partner.

 Emotional coercion

 Emotional coercion can be seen through the use of threats, manipulation, harassment, and neglect.
 A study shows that the harm done through this type of coercion is comparable to that done by rape.

 Threats to a third party

 Threats to a third party involve threatening the victim to do what the abuser wants or else they will inflict pain on people the victim cherishes.

 Threats of harm to the victim

 Threats of harm to the victim imply threatening to inflict pain on the victim, whether by the intimate partner or by outsiders.

 Physical force

 Physical force is the use of objects, substances, and/or one's own body to obtain sex.
 Homicide committed by an intimate partner is often preceded by sexual acts obtained through physical force.

+Online sexual violence

+A recent CNN investigation revealed a global online network encouraging, teaching and normalizing sexual violence mainly among partners.
+The victims are unconscious and the videos are uploaded online for others to see.

 Health effects

 Intimate partner sexual violence is linked to sexual, physical, psychological, and reproductive damage.
 The effects can vary in duration.

 Women who are victims of intimate partner sexual violence are at high risk of getting HIV and STIs.
 One reason for this is that men who are violent in this manner usually have dangerous habits like engaging in sexual acts with many individuals.

 Victims of intimate partner sexual violence are also at risk of having undesirable pregnancies, abortions, miscarriages, and stillbirths.
 Infertility is another possible consequence of this violence on women.

 Young victims of intimate partner sexual violence can come to adopt unhealthy behaviors such as the use of alcohol and drugs.

 Children who have seen intimate partner sexual violence are profoundly affected psychologically.
 They can experience post-traumatic stress disorder, depression, and anxiety.
 Children are likely to incorporate what they see into their belief systems because they are accustomed to it.